binsync/libbs/README.md

 deci = DecompilerInterface.discover(force_decompiler="ida", headless=True)
 ```

+In the case of decompilers that don't have a native python library for working with, like Ghidra and IDA, you will to
+tell libbs where the headless binary path exists.
+This can be passed through either `headless_dec_path` flag, or
+through your environment.
+For Ghidra this would be: `GHIDRA_HEADLESS_PATH`.

 ### Artifact Access Caveats
 In designing the dictionaries that contain all Artifacts in a decompiler, we had a clash between ease-of-use and speed.
 When accessing some artifacts like a `Function`, we must decompile the function.
 Decompiling is slow.
 Due to this issue